 2007: Concord Brewery is sold and changes its name to Rapscallion, after its popular lineup of beers, Mayflower Brewing opens in Plymouth, Opa Opa opens a production brewery and partners with Brewmaster’s Tavern in Williamsburg.

 2009: Blue Hills Brewery opens in Canton, Element Brewing opens in Millers Falls, Deadwood Cafe & Brewery opens in Dorchester.

-2010: Hingham Beer Works opens, Lefty’s Brewing opens in Greenfield, Wormtown Brewery opens in Worcester, Enlightenment Ales opens in Lowell, Artisan Beverage Co-op starts brewing Ginger Libation, Contract brewers Notch, Clown Shoes, and 3 Beards start brewing.
+2010: Hingham Beer Works opens, Lefty’s Brewing opens in Greenfield, Wormtown Brewery opens in Worcester, Enlightenment Ales opens in Lowell, Contract brewers Notch, Clown Shoes, and 3 Beards start brewing.

 2011: Tree House opens in Monson, Mystic Brewery opens in Chelsea, Wandering Star Craft Brewery opens in Pittsfield, Jack’s Abby opens in Framingham, Bay State Beer starts brewing in Leicester, Amherst Brewing moves to a new space, Brewmaster Jack, Backlash, Blatant, and Slumbrew (Somerville Brewing) all start contract brewing.